 as we have quite a distance ahead of us.

 We head south on the Stuart Highway and turn east onto Hugh

 River Stock Route.

-through the river bed of the Hugh River (looks like it can
+drive through the river bed of the Hugh River (looks like

 get pretty whet here when it really rains ..) and there are

 a few gates to be opened and closed, just to keep the co-driver